-So all we have to do now is to substitute in the comment the word Jew and insert the word Christian, who of course now consider themselves also privileged.
-Another writer tells us: "James writes against those who say a believer does not need to add works to their faith (passively) because they are irrelevant (having been saved by faith) the right to encourage those who are already saved by faith to show forth (prove) their faith and salvation by their good works, pointing out that only by acting on their faith, will their faith grow and their soul (life) be saved, for although we are justified by faith alone, we are sanctified by faith-works".
+So all we have to do now is to substitute in the religious advice from the Rabbi's comment the word Jew and insert the word Christian, for Christians of course now consider themselves also privileged.
+Another writer tells us why James had to be blunt in his writing:

+"James writes against those who say a believer does not need to add works to their faith (passively) because they are irrelevant (having been saved by faith) the right to encourage those who are already saved by faith to show forth (prove) their faith and salvation by their good works, pointing out that only by acting on their faith, will their faith grow and their soul (life) be saved, for although we are justified by faith alone, we are sanctified by faith-works".